zjerryxie/TaxCRM/README.rst

 description
 -----------

-This is a CRM system based on web2py and sqlite.
+This is a CRM system for US Tax service based on web2py and mysql.

-It links to opencart online shop which runs on apache and mysql.

 requirements
 ------------

 #. install AMPPS

-#. goto ampps installation and install opencart

 * rename config-dist.php and admin/config-dist.php to config.php
 * goto 127.0.0.1:80 [note localhost fails]